Joey Votto: 2009 season

-Votto played for Canada in the 2009 World Baseball Classic.
-In Canada's first game against the United States, he had four hits in five at-bats, one of which was a home run.

-Votto began the 2009 season as the outright starter at first base.
-In the second game of the season, he went 3-for-5 with a home run and 3 RBI in a loss to the New York Mets.
+Votto was the Opening Day starter at first base to begin the 2009 season.
+In the second game of the season, he went 3-for-5 with a home run and 3 RBI in a loss to the Mets.
 In the next game against the Mets, he had another homer and four RBI.
 He had a six-game hitting streak from April 12–18.
 On April 23, he went 4-for-5 with a home run and 2 runs batted in against the Cubs.
-He posted a .346 batting average, swatted 3 home runs, and racked up 20 RBI during the month of April.
+He posted a .346 batting average with 3 home runs and 20 RBI in April.

 Votto opened May with a five-game hitting streak.
-In a May matchup against the St. Louis Cardinals, he had two homers and four RBI.
+On May 23, he had two home runs and four RBI in a win over Cleveland.
 He finished the month with five home runs and a .378 batting average.
-However, he was placed on the DL to open June after missing time in May due to personal issues.
-Prior to his return game during the 2009 season, he indicated he had been suffering from depression and anxiety issues as a result of the sudden death of his father in August 2008 and had sought treatment.
+However, he was placed on the disabled list to open June after missing time in May due to personal issues.
+He missed 22 of the Reds' games in May and June.
+Prior to returning to the team, he indicated he had been suffering from depression and anxiety issues as a result of the sudden death of his father in August 2008 and had sought treatment.
 He had previously missed time because of dizziness related to an inner ear infection.

 Votto made his return against the Toronto Blue Jays on June 23.
 In his third game back, he went 4-for-5 with a home run and four RBI.
 After going hitless in his fourth game back, he had a 14-game hitting streak.
 During that stretch, he batted .389 with three home runs and 14 RBI.
-His hitting streak ended against the Mets on July 12 when he went 0-for-2.
-Votto was named the National League Player of the Week for September 21–27, 2009, after hitting 10 doubles in a five-game span, a feat not accomplished in 77 years since Hall of Fame outfielder Paul Waner of the Pittsburgh Pirates in 1932.
-Despite missing 31 games overall, Votto finished the 2009 season among the National League leaders in batting average (.322), on-base percentage (.414) and slugging percentage (.567), and he hit 25 home runs.
+His hitting streak ended against the Mets on July 12, when he went 0-for-2.
+Votto was named the NL Player of the Week for September 21–27, 2009, after hitting 10 doubles in a five-game span, a feat not accomplished in 77 years since Hall of Fame outfielder Paul Waner of the Pittsburgh Pirates in 1932.
+Despite missing 31 games, Votto finished the 2009 season among the National League leaders in batting average (.322), on-base percentage (.414), and slugging percentage (.567), and he hit 25 home runs.